sshiiden/APOD-Viewer/README.md

 - [Usage](#usage)
 - [Code](#code)
 ## Requirements
-All the required module are listed in the file `requirements.txt` and can be installed thought pip with the following command:
+All the required modules are listed in the `requirements.txt` file and can be installed thought pip with the following command:
 ``` shell
 pip install -r requirements.txt
 ```
 ## Usage
-Start the program with `python.exe APOD_viewer.py` in the terminal, it will start a development server at http://127.0.0.1:5000.
+Start the program with `python APOD_viewer.py` in the terminal, it will start a development server at http://127.0.0.1:5000.

-By default it shows today's picture with it's date and title at the top and the copyright, if present, with it explanation at the bottom.
+By default it will show today's picture with it's date and title at the top and the copyright, if present, with an explanation at the bottom.

-the image can be clicked to access an high quality version, if present, allowing zoom in and see details thanks to the browser in-built image viewer.
+the image can be clicked to see an high quality version, if present, allowing zoom in and see details thought the browser in-built image viewer.

-At the top of the page fields are present to make a custom query,<br>
+At the top of the page a form is present to make a custom query,<br>
 the first is a list of query types:
-- **Date**, the default, allows to select a date and query for that date picture.
+- **Date**, the default, allows to select a date and query for that date's picture.
-- **Date range**, allows to select a start and an end date to query for pictures in a date range.
+- **Date range**, allows to select a start and an end date to query for pictures in a range.
-- **Random images**, allows to choose a number, the amount if pictures and query for a list of random pictures.
+- **Random images**, allows to choose the amount of pictures and query for a list of random pictures.

-Each query type will change the rendered fields to fit it needs.
+Each query type will change the rendered fields as needed.

 Both the **Date** date filed and the **Date range** start date field are limited to start from 16 June 1995 and end with today's date, as